My name is Tessa, a Ravenclaw, and I live in a small town in the south of the Netherlands, just below Eindhoven.

 I do a lot of things, and will try almost everything.

-I like to crochet stuffed animals, make envelopes, boxes and gift pouches, mixed media, mini albums, knitting, stamping, drawing, sewing my own clothes, flipbooks, facepainting, coloring, pocket letters, working on my art/junk journal, helping out with the flower parade and much more.
+I like to crochet stuffed animals, make and decorate envelopes, mixed media, mini albums, knitting, stamping, drawing, sewing my own clothes, flipbooks, facepainting, coloring, pocket letters, working on my artjournal and helping out with the flower parade.

 I started collecting enamel pins.